MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini-point-cloud.md

 4. Save the file as a .PLY file.

-### Import your .ply file
+### Import the .PLY file

 1. Open Houdini.
-A new scene will automatically be created.
-We will be building a chain of nodes that process our point cloud into a 3D model.
-These nodes will be constructed in the bottom right windowpane highlighted below.
+A new scene is automatically created.
+In this procedure, we'll build a chain of nodes to process the point cloud into a 3D model.
+These nodes will be constructed in the bottom-right window pane.

     ![Node area of window](media/houdini-6-node-area.PNG "Node area of window")

-2. Right click in the bottom right windowpane to open the **TAB menu** (you can also just press TAB).
-In the **TAB menu**, navigate to **Import > File**.
-Left click to place this node into the Geometry pane.
+2. Right-click the bottom-right window pane (or press TABF) to open the **TAB menu**.

+3. On the **TAB menu**, go to **Import > File**, and then click to place this node into the Geometry pane.

     ![Import File command](media/houdini-7-import-file.PNG "Import File command")

-3. Double click the center of the **File1** icon or press **I** to drill down to the file selection part of this node.
-Click the **File Chooser** button and choose the file you wish to import.
+3. Double-click in the center of **File1** or press **I** to drill down to the file selection part of this node, and then select the **File Chooser** button and choose the file you want to import.

     ![File Chooser button](media/houdini-8-file-chooser.PNG "File Chooser button")